-Have you and your partner decided that it’s time to start a family?
-This is a very exciting time!
+Have you and your partner decided it’s time to start a family?
+This is a fascinating time!
 For many couples, pregnancy happens easily – about 85% of couples conceive within a year.
-For other couples, the road to conception is longer.
-All couples can benefit from knowing more about the best times to try to get pregnant.
+For others, the road to conception is longer.
+Learn more about how to find the best time and circumstances for getting pregnant.

 Understanding your menstrual cycle